rlnt/minecraft-extracpus/README.md

 ## **🐛 Limitations**
-Due to how [Applied Energistics 2][ae2] is made and built, there are some limitations you have to keep in mind:
+Due to how [Applied Energistics 2][ae2] is made and built, there is a limitation you have to keep in mind:

 - the Crafting Storage blocks of this mod will only work if at least one Crafting Storage block of the original mod [Applied Energistics 2][ae2] is in the same multiblock, otherwise they are just not being recognized by the ME system
-- they will not glow in the dark
-- they won't connect their textures properly
-  - they still recognize a valid multiblock structure
-  - i made different textures for valid and invalid structures
-  - they will have a brighter color when power is connected
+- so whenever you build a multiblock with the new Crafting Storages make sure that a minimum of 1 block of an Applied Energistics Crafting Storage is also included in the same multiblock

 ## **🔧 Installation**